Table of contents:

 - Not managing the frequency of your employee engagement surveys

-Engagement is not something you just measure annually.
+Measuring employee engagement is not an annual task to tick off from the checklist.
 As we discussed earlier - it's a constantly fluctuating factor based on your employees’ feelings towards their work environment.

 For instance, the state of your employees who once used to see work from home as an incentive might have probably changed now due to prolonged remote work.

-- Solely relying on pulse surveys to gauge engagement
+- Solely relying on pulse surveys to gauge employee engagement

-Even employee lifecycle surveys can help you reduce the friction between annual engagement and pulse surveys by measuring the engagement of your employees at each stage of their lifecycle.
+Even employee lifecycle surveys can help you reduce the friction between annual engagement and pulse surveys by measuring the employee engagement levels of your teams at each stage of their lifecycle.

 - Conducting employee survey only for a sample employee population

-Surveying just a sample population is one of the worst mistakes you could do while measuring engagement.
-Because the survey results that you receive by getting feedback from that sample audience will skew your overall engagement metrics.
+Surveying just a sample population is one of the worst mistakes you could do while measuring employee engagement.
+Because the survey results that you receive by getting employee feedback from that sample audience will skew your overall employee engagement metrics.

-- Chasing numbers when it comes to employee engagement
+- Chasing numbers when it comes to measuring employee engagement

-Your engagement survey results are indeed valuable as they give a metric for you to understand the success of your efforts.
-But most companies derail from their actual engagement initiative while chasing employee engagement scores.
+Your employee engagement survey results are indeed valuable as they give a metric for you to understand the success of your efforts.
+But most companies derail from their actual employee engagement initiative while chasing and measuring employee engagement scores.

-If you are overcome by the need to show your leadership a fabulous engagement score, then check yourself.
-What measuring employee engagement should ideally do for you is, help you track, improve and sustain engagement.
+If you want to overcome the need to show your leadership a fabulous engagement score, then check yourself.
+What measuring employee engagement should ideally do for you is, help you track, improve and sustain employee engagement.

-There really is no point in chasing numbers (Engagement scores).
-Instead, use these numbers or these surveys to drive change within the organization - to consistently improve employee engagement.
+There is no point in chasing numbers (Employee Engagement scores).
+Instead, use these numbers or these surveys to drive change within the organization - to consistently improve and measure employee engagement.

-An engagement survey’s sole purpose is to listen to the feedback of your employees, and it's not a tool for you to just calculate a final score that you can boast about.
-But rather, using it as an opportunity to reach or sustain high levels of engagement.
+An engagement survey’s sole purpose is to listen to the feedback of your employees, and it's not a tool for you to just measure the final employee engagement score that you can boast about.
+But rather, using it as an opportunity to reach or sustain high levels of employee engagement.

 Because employee engagement is a very dynamic area influenced by a lot of factors, it is constantly changing.
 So getting a high engagement score once does not ensure your score remains the same forever.
-Rather, looking at the engagement score consistently as a metric that shows the impact of your engagement strategy is what we would recommend to you.
+Rather, measuring the employee engagement score consistently to see the impact of your engagement strategy is what we would recommend to you.

-Now that we’ve discussed all the measurement strategies and action plan to improve your organization’s employee engagement, it's all in your hands as a people leader to pick up the strategy that works best for your organization and put it into action.
+Now that we’ve discussed all the employee engagement measurement strategies and action plans to improve your organization’s employee engagement, it's all in your hands as a people leader to pick up the strategy that works best for your organization and put it into action.

-But remember, at every stage of the process of measuring employee engagement, it is essential that you collect accurate data because that is what will drive you in the right direction in improving your employee engagement.
+But remember, at every stage of the process of measuring employee engagement, you must collect accurate data because that is what will drive you in the right direction in improving your employee engagement.

-Pssst… If you’re really interested in measuring your employees' engagement the right way - do check us out here.
+Pssst… If you’re interested in measuring employee' engagement the right way for your teams and organization, talk to one of our experts here here.